 - Then, you will meet with your local 4-H Educator for an orientation.

-- Work with your 4-H Educator and volunteer mentor to decide on the details: the age group you will work with, projects your group will do and when and where your club will meet.
+- Work with your 4-H Educator to decide on the details: the age group you will work with, projects your group will do and when and where your club will meet.

 - Plan an information session for new 4-H members and their parents.
 That’s it—you’re on your way!

 Who can be a 4-H volunteer?

 Volunteering is a responsibility and a privilege.
 Any adult with an interest in young people is welcome to volunteer.
 You do not need to be an "expert."
 Parents, professionals, homemakers, teachers, youth leaders, and other caring adults serve as 4-H volunteers.
 Adult volunteers “Learn by Doing” along with the 4-H members they work with.
 Former Massachusetts 4-H employees may serve as volunteers at the discretion of the State 4-H Program Director and they are required to follow the standard volunteer application process.
 Former employees are expected to observe a 6-month post-employment moratorium before applying to become a volunteer.
 All applicants must pass a background (CORI/SORI) check in order to volunteer.